Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 - delivering to HMRC a return or other specified document that contains an inaccuracy (and the window for correction remains open) you can correct by amending the return or document or delivering a new return or document so that HMRC has the information that enables or assists it to calculate the offshore tax due

-In summary, you must supply HMRC with the information it needs to be able to calculate the tax due as a result of your non-compliance.
-You must supply this information on or before 30 September 2018.
+In summary, you are required to supply HMRC with the information it needs to be able to calculate the tax due as a result of your non-compliance.
+You are required to supply this information on or before 30 September 2018.
+It is your responsibility to ensure that you do everything required by 30 September 2018.

 You cannot make a correction under the RTC by including information in a tax return for any tax year other than the tax year that the non-compliance relates to.